Diphtheria: Discovery and science

+In 1906 Clemens Pirquet and Béla Schick described serum sickness in children receiving large quantities of horse-derived antitoxin.
+Schick and Pirquet reported that children treated for diphtheria with very large doses of horse-derived antitoxin frequently developed delayed symptoms, including swelling, fever, rash, and joint pain.
+It is now understood that these reactions occur because the human immune system recognizes the foreign antibodies in horse serum as antigens, triggering a cascade of immune responses.
+In the clinical experience of Pirquet and Schick, these reactions were self-limited rather than life-threatening, and children who survived diphtheria were not permanently harmed by the antitoxin treatment.

-Between 1910 and 1911, Béla Schick developed the Schick test to detect pre-existing immunity to diphtheria in an exposed person.
+Between 1910 and 1911 Béla Schick developed the Schick test to detect pre-existing immunity to diphtheria in an exposed person.
 Only those who had not been exposed to diphtheria were vaccinated.
 A massive, five-year campaign was coordinated by Dr. Schick.
 As a part of the campaign, 85 million pieces of literature were distributed by the Metropolitan Life Insurance Company, with an appeal to parents to "Save your child from diphtheria."

-A vaccine was developed in the next decade, and deaths began declining significantly in 1924.
+In 1914 William H. Park investigated the use of carefully calibrated mixtures of diphtheria toxin and antitoxin to induce active immunity in experimental animals and later humans.
+Building on earlier antitoxin work, he systematically adjusted the relative concentrations to identify formulations that produced durable protective immunity while minimizing adverse reactions to the toxin–antitoxin complex.
+This mixture, TAT (for toxin-antitoxin), became the first vaccine against diphtheria.

-In 1919, in Dallas, Texas, 10 children were killed and 60 others made seriously ill by toxic antitoxin which had passed the tests of the New York State Health Department.
+In 1919, in Dallas, Texas, 10 children were killed and 60 others made seriously ill by toxic antitoxin, which had passed the tests of the New York State Health Department.
 The manufacturer of the antitoxin, the Mulford Company of Philadelphia, paid damages in every case.

-During the 1920s, an annual estimate of 100,000 to 200,000 diphtheria cases and 13,000 to 15,000 deaths occurred in the United States.
-Children represented a large majority of these cases and fatalities.
-One of the most infamous outbreaks of diphtheria occurred in 1925, in Nome, Alaska; the "Great Race of Mercy" to deliver diphtheria antitoxin is now celebrated by the Iditarod Trail Sled Dog Race.

-In 1926, Alexander Thomas Glenny increased the effectiveness of diphtheria toxoid (a modified version of the toxin used for vaccination) by treating it with aluminum salts.
+In 1926 Alexander Thomas Glenny increased the effectiveness of diphtheria toxoid (a modified version of the toxin used for vaccination) by treating it with aluminum salts.
 Vaccination with toxoid was not widely used until the early 1930s.
 In 1939, Dr. Nora Wattie, who was the Principal Medical Officer (Maternity and Child Welfare) of Glasgow between 1934– 1964, introduced immunisation clinics across Glasgow, and promoted mother and child health education, resulting in virtual eradication of the infection in the city.